EUR/INR today: Indian Rupee cross rates mixed at the start of the European session

-Indian Rupee (INR) crosses trade mixed at the start of Friday, according to FXStreet data.
-The Euro (EUR) to the Indian Rupee changes hands at 96.17, with the EUR/INR pair rising from its previous close at 96.04.
+Indian Rupee (INR) crosses trade mixed at the start of Monday, according to FXStreet data.
+The Euro (EUR) to the Indian Rupee changes hands at 95.02, with the EUR/INR pair declining from its previous close at 96.07.

-Meanwhile, the Pound Sterling (GBP) trades at 113.28 against the INR in the early European trading hours, losing ground after the GBP/INR pair settled at113.97 at the previous close.
+Meanwhile, the Pound Sterling (GBP) trades at 113.61 against the INR in the early European trading hours after the GBP/INR pair settled the previous day’s at 113.61.

 Indian economy FAQs